mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 The other way is to signup new user accounts automatically. (see plugin config page in mantis)
-Now, bug_report_mail will look for an user which mail adress is identical to the from email address.
+Now, bug_report_mail will look for a user with a mail address identical to the from email address.
 If no user is found, then a new account will be created.
 The new user's name will be the mail address.

 This could be used for attacks, but there is no other way at this moment.